 In a CI/CD process, the container is introduced right after a code undergoes a build process when a container image is created.
 Below are some security best practices to follow while creating a Docker image:

-• Ensure the security of the base image: Every new container is built upon a pre-built, stable image called the base image.
+- Ensure the security of the base image: Every new container is built upon a pre-built, stable image called the base image.
 It is crucial to ensure that the base image used for creating a new image is the latest version, patched with the latest security updates.
+There are also tools such as Docker Scout which can be used to run security scan on the images.

 # Stage 1: Build